A scalable and real-time neural decoder for topological quantum codes: Baseline decoders

 \subsection{Tesseract}

-We use the open-source Tesseract decoder\cite{Beni2025} (version 0.1.1, commit-sha \texttt{21fc7b0e21a028e5a25ae7cc80fd845dcb154472}).
+We use the open-source Tesseract decoder\cite{Beni2025} (version 0.1.1, commit-sha \texttt{21fc7b0e21a028e5a25ae7cc80fd845dcb154472} for surface code results and commit-sha \texttt{2905edc36ff5b5e983a16cc91c0c6b3f8e095d25} for colour code results).
 This was executed on Google Cloud CPUs with 64 threads using the recommended “long-beam" configuration up to distance 11:

 This configuration did not perform well with the colour code at distance 11 (needing a larger priority queue than previously needed for 120-cycle shots).
 Because of the computational resources required we did not evaluate beyond distance 11, and we extrapolate the accuracy based on a straight line fit of the distance 5 \& 7 log logical error per cycle to indicate the logical error rates that might be achievable without speed or memory constraints.